ProjectIgnis/Distribution/README.md

 	* fixed the bugs with incorrect interactions of "Fantastic Striborg" with "Degenerate Circuit" and "Macro Cosmos"
 	* due to updates in segoc rules, the bug where two "Mythical Instutuion" could activate the effect in the same chain was fixed.
 	* due to the changes on how mandatory trigger effects were handled, the bug with using the effect of "Heavymetalfoes Electrumite" while the player controlled 2 and 1 of those was negated was fixed.
-	* fixed the incorrect damage evaluation for "Trickstar Lycoris" and "Trickstar Lightstage" vs "Preparation of rites" and similar cards.
+	* fixed the incorrect damage evaluation for "Trickstar Lycoris" and "Trickstar Light Stage" vs "Preparation of rites" and similar cards.
 	* fixed a bug related with being unable to get some properties with triggering location:
 		* main interaction is "Doomking Balerdroch" vs an "Orcust" monster activating its effect in the GY while "Zombie World" was in play.
-	* fixed a bug with "Partian Shot" and its interaction with "Timelord" or "Gladiator Beast" monsters.
+	* fixed a bug with "Parthian Shot" and its interaction with "Timelord" or "Gladiator Beast" monsters.
-	* fixed an incorrect evalution for the ATK of monster equipped with "Megamorph" and "Sword of Toxic Solitude" to match rulings.
+	* fixed an incorrect evaluation for the ATK of monster equipped with "Megamorph" and "Sword of Toxic Solitude" to match rulings.
-	* fixed an incorrect evalution for the ATK of "The Wicked Avatar" copied by "Fake Hero" and/or "Phantom of Chaos".
+	* fixed an incorrect evaluation for the ATK of "The Wicked Avatar" copied by "Fake Hero" and/or "Phantom of Chaos".
 	* fixed "Witchcrafter Genie" being able to target a Continuous Spell to apply the effects, even if the card did not have an applicable effect.
 	* fixed a bug where "Evenly Matched" would be negated by "Necrovalley" if any of the cards to be banished left the field before the resolution.
-Same with "Topolofic Trishbaena"
+Same with "Topologic Trisbaena"
 	* fixed the interaction of "Gilford the Legend" with "Necrovalley".
 	* updated cards that should be detected by "Dark Sacrifice".
 	* fixed the bug with "Dark Sanctuary" being unable to special summon the Spirit Message card if it was activated in a higher chain link, e.g. Metaverse.